Little Saigon, San Jose: History

+After the fall of Saigon in 1975, many Vietnamese fled their country.
+San Jose itself had about 17 sponsor companies in which they accepted the first wave of Vietnamese.
+With the rising jobs in agriculture, manufacturing, technology, and assembly lines - the community grew fast.
+The diaspora of Vietnam started their own communities and small businesses started booming.
+Around the mid-1980s through mid 1990s, the second and third wave of mass Vietnamese migration came to light - most were family members of the first wave.

+The original Vietnamese hub was off of Tully/King right off the highway 101 - Lion’s Plaza, named after the Sino-influence market - Lion’s Food in the 1980s.
+The market itself grew and became a hub for all Vietnamese diaspora alike for gathering during Lunar New Years.

-The epicenter of the Vietnamese-American community of San Jose is on Story Road, the home of Grand Century Mall and Vietnam Town, is officially designated by the San Jose City Council as "Little Saigon".
+Around the early 2000s, the epicenter of the Vietnamese-American community of San Jose grew further out to Story Road and McLaughlin intersection, the home of Grand Century Mall (mid 2000s) and expanded with Vietnam Town (2010s), is officially designated by the San Jose City Council as "Little Saigon".

 Lee's Sandwiches, (a Vietnamese banh mi sandwich chain eatery) as well as the phở chain, Pho Hoa Restaurant, had their first locations here in San Jose.

 In 2007, the Little Saigon district was officially created and recognized by the City of San José.
 The city council's initial refusal to name the district Little Saigon prompted protests and a hunger strike at San Jose City Hall by Lý Tống.

 In 2021, as part of the Stop Asian Hate campaign, the San Jose Police Department increased patrols through the neighborhood, after a rise in hate crimes against Asian Americans during the COVID-19 pandemic.

 Vietnamese community

 With over 180,000 Vietnamese residents, (approximately 10.6% of the population as of the 2010 U.S. Census), San Jose has more Vietnamese residents than any single city outside of Vietnam.